l-technicore/go-map-reduce/README.md

 # go-map-reduce
-Distributing task to golang nodes for processing
+A golang master naode distributing sub-task to golang slave nodes for processing and then combining sub-results to provide the final result.

 ## How to run?
 1. Run any number of slaves by executiong: